 In 1972, though he made the All Star Game this time, Williams finished second in NL MVP.
 He won the batting title with a .333 batting average, which paired well with 37 HR and 122 RBIs.

-Williams may be best remembered as a great Chicago Cub.
+Williams is definitely most remembered as a great Chicago Cub.
 He was on their All Century Team, his jersey is retired, and the Cubs unveiled a statue of him in 2010.

-In that vein, Williams played during a good time of baseball card collecting.
+In that vein, Williams played during a good time for baseball card collecting in general–even if he never turned into a hobby darling.
 He is on some great sets in Cubs uniform, and he is a crucial piece to different sets and Cubs collections.
 Below are a few of the best Billy Williams cards.

 1961 Topps Billy Williams Rookie Card